UncleCShark/Cmaketopia/Docs/ProjectOrganization.md

 *.a
 ```

-For example this .gitignore blocks .vscode, .vs, build folders and binary files to be copied to the repository.
+For example this .gitignore blocks .vscode, .vs, build folders and binary files to be copied to the GitHub repository.

 ## C++ Project Structure

 We are beginners thus the full GNU C++ standard template is overkill for our simple projects.
 We try to structure the project into a form as simple as possible.
 Because we create cross-platform projects our domain project repository should be platform independent.
 Additional platform specific modules should create platform specific projects.
 We split source files into subdirectories to form logical file tree.
 The most natural way of organizing C++ project is spreading source code into smaller parts.
 The modularity, code reuse and separation of concerns should be taken into account while dividing the code into logical parts.
 Common tasks can be grouped into functions and classes.
 They based on code reuse can be joined into file.
 Files predicated on separation of concerns can create a library.
 Libraries should be spread across different subdirectories in the source tree.
 Each executable should be placed in a different subdirectory also.
 This practice helps organizing code within a project.
 Because each library and executable can be build separately it simplifies and speeds up recompilation of a project during development.
 The source tree creates a hierarchy thus we call this source organization hierarchical project.
 We have a master directory and a subdirectory for each library and executable.
 A master directory name of our project is SophisticatedMath.
 Each logical part of source code should be located in its own subdirectory.
-Our project has tree parts, two parts for applications and  one for libraries (static or dynamic).
+Our project has five parts, two parts for applications, one for libraries (static or dynamic), one for documentation and last for tests.
 AreaCalculation application counts area of figures and depends on static library created from source code located in Calculator folder.
 On the other hand PerimeterCalculation app counts a perimeter of figure and depends this time on a dynamic library from the same source code like the static library (a common code located Calculator in subdirectory.
-To achieve this we use a solution bases on defining symbols) .
+To achieve this we use a solution bases on defining symbols).
+Docs folder contains information about projects.
+Tests folder includes tests.
 The products of building will be placed in build folder.
 Inside build folder there are two folders bin and lib subfolders.
-Bin folder is for binaries and lib one is intended for static libraries, import libraries and export files.
+Bin folder is for executables and dynamic libraries.
+Lib folder is intended for static, import libraries and export files.

 ```txt
 The directory structure of a project